singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 Completed after: 1.1852593421936035
 ```

-The function completes the execution somewhere between 1-2 seconds.
+The function completes the execution somewhere between 1-2 seconds for every execution.
+(Ran it 5 times to check).

 Now let's try to run the `sync` version of the same code.